yasuoza/YOChartImageKit/README.md

 ## Configuration

-Followng section describes the way to draw charts.
+Following section describes the way to draw charts.
 If you want to try YOChartImageKit, open `YOChartImageKit.xcodeproj`.
-Eample applications are available for iOS and watchOS.
+Example applications are available for iOS and watchOS.

 ### Line chart